rtmigo/pyrel/README.md

 pyrel_venv_end
 ```

-Temporary environments will be removed if shell catches exit signal
+Temporary environments will be removed on errors too

 ``` bash
 #!/bin/bash